 Manufacturing regulated products calls keeping a close eye on tracking product data — especially when it can impact on patient safety.
 This can be tricky in the day-to-day gathering, storage, tracking, usage, etc. of data.

 Good Documentation Practices (GDP) mandate that you document everything in regulated product development.
 This help provide supporting evidence during audit tracking that employees are following procedures.
-An important component in an audit trail is data needs to be timestamped.
+An important component in a medical device audit is data needs to be timestamped.
 Therefore, data needs to be in electronic form.
 Companies still using paper records need to digitize documents in order to file and track them electronically.

 Document Scanning